lwzbuaa/OpenCV-LaneDetection/README.md

   - Object detection
   - Sign detection (coupled with object detection)
   - Wheel movement decisioning
-  - Speed (Optional, speed measurements is more of a LIDAR/RADAR type thing, using the camera for this might be an impracticality)
+  - Speed (Optional, speed measurements is more of a LIDAR/RADAR type thing, using the camera for this might be an impractical or unsafe)

-DISCLAIMER (for those who need one): Obviously this ought not to be used directly with a car, so don't do it, I am not going to take responsibility for someone who takes this code and accidentally crashes their dad's Porsche

-###### This isn't really a tutorial, more of a scratchpad to take notes on my project, and as such, attached to each of these steps is a short explaination but not a line by line analysis of the code.

 ## Step 1: Setting up the Android project
 The first step is really to create the project and setup the TensorFlow and OpenCV Android libraries.